Acne treatment for teens

 Medications taken in pill form, including oral antibiotics, may be used to treat moderate to severe teenage acne that doesn’t respond to over-the-counter or prescription topical treatments.
 Antibiotics may lessen the effect of oral contraceptives.
 Oral medications used to treat acne include:

-Trimethoprim-sulfamethoxazole: An antibiotic in the sulfa class, this medication is effective for treating moderate to severe acne and other skin conditions.
-People who are allergic to sulfa-based medications may experience a rash when taking this medicine and, therefore, shouldn’t take it.
+- Trimethoprim-sulfamethoxazole: An antibiotic in the sulfa class, this medication is effective for treating moderate to severe acne and other skin conditions.
+This medicine can be effective for people who do not tolerate tetracyclines well.

-Oral antibiotics are generally prescribed for up to four months and help stabilize the skin while other treatments are used to get the acne under control.
+Oral antibiotics are generally prescribed for up to four months, and they help stabilize the skin while other treatments are used to get the acne under control.

 Isotretinoin (Absorica) for treating teenage acne